mga321/selina_home_assignment/README.md

 The project consists of 2 parts:
 - A GitHub repository with the original data files, the cleaned dataset, and the gathering, assessing, and cleaning Jupyter Notebooks.
-- An online Tableau workbook containing both the final presentation and the raw exploratory analysis in the same workbook, but separated by labeled slides.
+- An online Tableau workbook containing both the final presentation.

 # The Data: